modelj/connect-hint/Readme.md

   This middleware evaluates only the code sent to your browser, not the original content of your files.
-  As such, Hint plays nicely with most other middleware, including compilers for Sass, LESS and CoffeeScript.
+  As such, Lint plays nicely with most other middleware, including compilers for Sass, LESS and CoffeeScript.

-  Hint picks which code to scan based on requests to the server.
+  Lint picks which code to scan based on requests to the server.
 For example, if you request a page that includes a Javascript file and two CSS files, only these three files will be scanned.

 ## Getting Started

+  This middleware requires [Connect 2.x](http://www.senchalabs.org/connect/) and may also be paired with [Express](http://expressjs.com).

+  To install, you may use this command:

+    npm install connect-lint

-  To ensure proper scanning, we recommend loading Hint above all other middleware.
+  To ensure proper scanning, we recommend loading Lint above all other middleware.

     var connect = require('connect')